chirayu-parmar/EECS2030-F21/Lab 1/README.md

 ## Lab 1 is APPLE AppStore Problem
 **Lab design by Professor Chen-Wei(Jackie) Wang**

-The object-oriented program solving a simpli ed AppStore (the Apple iOS counterpart of Google Play store) problem, where a list of apps is available for downloads by registered accounts, whose owners may submit rating scores to some downloaded apps:
+The object-oriented program solving a simplified AppStore (the Apple iOS counterpart of Google Play store) problem, where a list of apps is available for downloads by registered accounts, whose owners may submit rating scores to some downloaded apps:

 #### **The relevant entities involved in this problem:**
 - Each update **log** is characterized by their version (e.g.,**5.7.31**) and fixes from the earlier version (e.g.,**Addressed writing log issues**).
 A log's fixes are represented as a comma-separated list of string values enclosed within a pair of square brackets (e.g.,**[Fix 1, Fix 2]**).
 The maximum number of allowable fixes for an update log is **10**.